CodeYourFuture/syllabus-archive/html-css/lesson1.md

 Now both students in each pair, the "leader" and the other student, should have branches with changes.
 Now let's try to merge these changes together into the "leader's" master branch.

 > Exercise: Browse to the "leader's" GitHub repository and open a new Pull Request.
 The Pull Request should ask to merge your `my-first-branch` branch into the "leader's" `master` branch.
 Ask a mentor for help if you have trouble figuring out how to issue a Pull Request.
-When both students have issued a Pull Request to the correct place, merge _one_ of them.
+When both students have issued a Pull Request to the correct place, merge _one_ of them but not the other.

 Congrats, you've merged one student's changes with the common code base in the `master` branch.
 If you check the other Pull Request, you'll see you have a problem.
 It can't be merged automatically because there's a conflict.
 Why?